Native American words

 Ais historical and archaeological information.

-Another article on Ais Indian history.
+Another article on Ais Indian history and lifestyle.

 Four Directions: Ais: